celikeren/effective-java-3e-source-code/README.md

 ### Consider static methods instead of constructors

 A class can provide a public static factory method (not related with factory method of design patterns) which is simply a static method that returns an instance of the class.
 Can be provided instead of, or in addition to public constructors.
-A class can have only a single constructor with a given signature. (a method's signature: its name and the types of parameters. no return type)
+A class can have only a single constructor with a given signature. (a method's signature: its name and the types of parameters. no return type.)

 ```java
 public static Boolean valueOf(boolean b) {